 Health Benefits of Bearberry

 This is one of the more controversial health benefits of bearberry, but it has been used for hundreds of years as a headache reliever.
 To achieve this particular benefit, you need to smoke the dried leaves of the bearberry shrub, which produces a similar effect as the more widely known cannabis plants.
 This narcotic use is looked down upon in many circles, but it has been shown to be an effective headache remedy.

 There is a wide variety of gastrointestinal “bugs” out there, and preventing those illnesses is essential.
 They can destroy the natural balance of helpful bacteria in our gut.
 Bearberries are known to inhibit the activity of E. coli, Proteus vulgaris, and a number of Staphylococcus strains of bacteria, helping many of our systems stave off these common infections.

-A Final Word of Warning: As mentioned, there are some powerful chemical compounds at work in this berry, and some may cause a negative reaction in more sensitive stomachs and systems.
-Mild nausea and dizziness have been reported in rare cases, so be sure to always speak with a medical professional or herbalist before adding a new remedy to your regimen.
+As mentioned, there are some powerful chemical compounds at work in this berry, and some may cause a negative reaction in more sensitive stomach and systems.
+Mild nausea and dizziness have been reported in rare cases, so be sure to always speak with a medical professional or herbalist before adding a new food to your regimen.